 The GORP Act was carefully designed to protect critical community values in the Gunnison Basin, including a strong economy, clean water and air, a wide range of sustainably managed outdoor recreation, healthy, intact ecosystems, robust wildlife populations, including cold-water fisheries, a long legacy of ranching, and opportunities for scientific research.

 Gunnison County, along with Colorado, is growing and changing.
-Visitation has exploded; climate change, drought, and development are putting unprecedented stress on our natural resources; and the importance of the outdoors for recreation and as a refuge for our local communities has never been greater.
+Visitation has exploded, and climate change, drought, and development are putting unprecedented stress on our natural resources.
+The outdoors’ importance for recreation and as a refuge for our local communities has never been greater.

 The GORP Act is carefully designed to protect the values that Gunnison Basin residents and Coloradans cherish long into the future.
 The legislation will help protect existing uses while also ensuring the future vitality of the region’s landscape.
 While conversations about long-term protection have been ongoing in the region for decades, local stakeholders with wide-ranging interests have coalesced around a common vision in recent years.
 Now is the moment to ensure that the Gunnison Basin’s incredible natural and cultural heritage is preserved for generations to come.